mtoensing/simpletoc/readme.txt

 In Gutenberg, add a block and search for "SimpleTOC" or just "TOC".
 Please save your content before you use the block.

 == Frequently Asked Questions ==

-= Why did you do this? =

-Because I needed a simple plugin to do this job and decided to do it on his own.
-I believe that a Table of Contents does not need Javascript and additional css.
-Furthermore the plugin should work out-of-the-box without any configuration.

 = How do I change the TOC heading ‘Table of contents’ to some other words? =